Utility Functions¶

 """

 Split a position like "A1" into row and column positions ("A", 1) and adds them as columns to the DataFrame.
+Set `copy=True` to avoid mutating the provided DataFrame.

 Hint: Remove NAs before applying this function.
 E.g. `split_position(df.dropna(subset="Position"))`